apache/tvm/docs/langref/relay_expr.rst

 Notice that within the function's body, the parameters are local variables, just like those bound in a :code:`let` expression.

-One may also annotate explicit types on definitions.
+One may also annotate explicit types on functions.
-For example, we can restrict the above definition to only work on certain types:
+For example, we can restrict the above function to only work on certain types:

 .. code-block:: python

-    fn(%x: Tensor[(10, 10), float32], %y: Tensor[(10, 10), float32])
+    fn(%x : Tensor[(10, 10), float32], %y : Tensor[(10, 10), float32])
                -> Tensor[(10, 10), float32] {
         add(%x, %y)
     }